msabramo/kallithea/docs/api/api.rst

 get_users
 ---------

-Lists all existing users.
-This command can be executed only using api_key belonging to user with admin rights.
+List all existing users.
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::